MicrosoftDocs/sql-docs/docs/database-engine/configure-windows/sql-server-service-broker.md

 # Service Broker
 [!INCLUDE[appliesto-ss-asdbmi-xxxx-xxx-md](../../includes/appliesto-ss-asdbmi-xxxx-xxx-md.md)]

   [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] [!INCLUDE[ssSB](../../includes/sssb-md.md)] provide native support for messaging and queuing in the [!INCLUDE[ssDEnoversion](../../includes/ssdenoversion-md.md)] and [Azure SQL Database Managed Instance](https://docs.microsoft.com/azure/sql-database/sql-database-managed-instance-index).
-This makes it easier for developers to create sophisticated applications that use the [!INCLUDE[ssDE](../../includes/ssde-md.md)] components to communicate between disparate databases.
-Developers can use [!INCLUDE[ssSB](../../includes/sssb-md.md)] to easily build distributed and reliable applications.
+Developers can easily create sophisticated applications that use the [!INCLUDE[ssDE](../../includes/ssde-md.md)] components to communicate between disparate databases, and build distributed and reliable applications.

 ## When to use Service Broker

  Use Service Broker components to implement native in-database asynchronous message processing functionalities.
 Application developers who use [!INCLUDE[ssSB](../../includes/sssb-md.md)] can distribute data workloads across several databases without programming complex communication and messaging internals.
-This reduces development and test work because [!INCLUDE[ssSB](../../includes/sssb-md.md)] handles the communication paths in the context of a conversation.
+Service Broker reduces development and test work because [!INCLUDE[ssSB](../../includes/sssb-md.md)] handles the communication paths in the context of a conversation.
 It also improves performance.
 For example, front-end databases supporting Web sites can record information and send process intensive tasks to queue in back-end databases. [!INCLUDE[ssSB](../../includes/sssb-md.md)] ensures that all tasks are managed in the context of transactions to assure reliability and technical consistency.

 ## Overview